Klyvra Documentation

 Notes

-- OnlyOffice has no user accounts β it's embedded in Outline for document editing (Word/Excel/PowerPoint).
-Authenticated via shared JWT secret.
+- OnlyOffice has no user accounts β it's a document server accessed via Seafile's integration for editing Word/Excel/PowerPoint files.
+Authenticated via shared JWT secret with Seafile.

 - MinIO is the S3 backend for Outline's file storage.
 Not a user-facing app.
 Uses static admin credentials.